CFHS code : ED46

 William Pegler (1814‒76)

-William was born on 30 November 1814 in Aldenham, Hertfordshire, and baptized there on 26 February 1815.
+William was born on 30 November 1814 in Aldenham, Hertfordshire, and baptised there on 26 February 1815.
 He was the son of Samuel Pegler, gardener, and his wife Mary.
 Nothing is known of his childhood years.

 William married for the first time on 19 September 1844 in St Marylebone, Westminster, his bride being Ann Chesshire Fuller (snr).
-The couple had their first child, Ann Chesshire Pegler (jnr) in the first quarter of 1846 in Brighton, Sussex, the infant being baptized on 6 March of that year.
+The couple had their first child, Ann Chesshire Pegler (jnr) in the first quarter of 1846 in Brighton, Sussex, the infant being baptised on 6 March of that year.
 However, it would seem that Ann Chesshire (snr) died in childbirth, because she was buried in Brighton on 13 January of the same year.
 If this is so, then it is not surprising that Ann (jnr) was at the home of her widowed paternal grandfather, Samuel Pegler, in Bushey Heath, Hertfordshire, at the time of the 1851 census.
 There follows a blank period of twelve years in William’s life between the deaths of his first wife and daughter in January 1846 and the reading of the banns for his second marriage on 19 September 1858.

 William’s second bride was Frances Dean of High Street, Great Shelford, Cambridgeshire, daughter of John Dean, fishmonger, and his wife Mary.
 William and Frances were married on 23 September 1858 at the Church of St Mary the Great (the University Church, located only 100 yards from St Edward’s Church and very close to King’s College).
 It is interesting to note that the marriage register of St Mary’s records Frances’s residence as ‛Provosts Lodge Kings College’ ‒ presumably a subterfuge whereby the marriage was able to take place in Cambridge rather than Great Shelford.